yngvildu/Testing/README.md

 # Testing
-Self-taught tester with several months of commercial experience and over one year of non-commercial experience.
+In short.
+Self-taught tester with several years of commercial experience and over year of non-commercial experience.
 The repository contains my projects.
+For more information please contact me.
 In current work
 - performing manual tests,
 - API tests,